draconisPW/PWMAngband/docs/command.rst

   fill a bottle, the command will allow you to drink from the fountain.
   Drinking from a fountain will produce a random potion effect, which will range from very good to very bad.
 Sometimes, other effects may be experienced.
+This command has been extended to allow filling empty bottles from water tiles.
 This command takes some energy.

 Spell Commands
 --------------